;

 Many associate sodium levels with the amount of salt in the diet.
 However, it is more than just that.

 Your blood test result is not a reliable measurement of your sodium intake.
-It is a better marker for your fluid balance.
+It is a better measurement for your fluid balance.

-A sodium level above the normal range can be a sign of dehydration.
+A sodium level above the normal range may be a sign of dehydration.

 Potassium